Pahadan Frame

 Country of origin – Uttarakhand India

-Badrinath is a revered pilgrimage site and a prominent Hindu temple located in the state of Uttarakhand, India.
-It is one of the four Char Dham pilgrimage destinations in India and holds significant religious and spiritual importance in Hinduism.
+Kedarnath is a sacred town and pilgrimage site located in the Rudraprayag district of Uttarakhand, India.
+It is one of the four prominent Char Dham pilgrimage destinations in India and holds significant religious and spiritual importance in Hinduism.

 Reviews